galaxyeden/Candy-the-Catacorn/README.md

 ## Background

 I have wanted to learn more about electrical engineering and the 'hardware' side of things, so have started playing with dev boards including the Adafruit Trinket M0, which is the board that inspired this project.
 But none of them were catacorn enough, so I decided to make one :)

+## Copyright/Liability

+I'm posting this as a learning project with no intent to make a profit.
+I used a lot of bits of source material (see thanks below), and thus as I am not a lawyer, I can't comment as to rights other than to say that I claim no rights to my creation - use what I did as you please :) But... it'll probably take some re-imagining of the design for it to be truly original.

+Also, I'm obviously not responsible for injuries or anything like that - this is definitely not a safety-tested, commercial project.
+Build at your own risk.
+It probably won't even work :)

 ## Basic Features